ctesta01/QualtricsTools/README.md

 # QualtricsTools

+This is no longer the main repository for the QualtricsTools project.
+Check out the continued work on this project in the [emmamorgan-tufts/QualtricsTools](https://github.com/emmamorgan-tufts/QualtricsTools/) repository.

 QualtricsTools is an [R](https://www.r-project.org/) package that automatically processes Qualtrics survey data into reports breaking down the responses to each question.
 The package creates reports that summarize the results of closed-ended questions, compiles appendices of open-ended text responses, and generates question dictionaries that describe the details of each survey question.
 It also can generate reports for subsets of respondents based on their response data.